neurodata/ndviz/README.md

  * Dynamic metadata support.
 Query locations from the web interface and add your own metadata (coming soon).

 ### Help
 Pressing "h" while in the main viewer window will load a small help window and descriptors for each of the items present in the viewer.

+## Dockerfile

+As of v0.6, NeuroDataViz includes a Dockerfile.
+The Docker container runs the django web server, allowing the user to run ndviz locally in a lightweight Docker environment.
+To build a ndviz Docker container, do the following:

+1. Copy `/ndv/settings.py.example` to `settings.py` in the ndviz root directory (where the Dockerfile is located).
+2. Copy `/ndv/settings_secret.py.example` to `settings_secret.py` in the ndviz root directory.
+3. Edit `settings_secret.py` and set a database host, username, and password.
+Note that the Dockerfile will install MySQL and run migrations.
+If you wish to use the Docker container database (recommended), use `localhost`.
+Also set a secret key.
+4. Run `docker build -t ndviz:v0.6 .` in the root ndviz container.

+To run ndviz inside a container:

+`docker run -d -p 8000:8000 ndviz:v0.6`

 ## Installation